 - Cost efficient option for the true kettlebell beginner.

-This cost efficient kettlebell comes with an enamel finish that's slightly softer on the hands with wear and tear.
+This cost-efficient kettlebell comes with an enamel finish that's slightly easier on the hands

 How We Tested The Kettlebells